kongrawd/aws-quickstart/readme.md

   - Message recieved by this Node.js module wouldn't be deleted and will be placed back to the queue after the visibility timeout duration,
   - When the approximate recieve count of the message is more than the maximum recieves, the message will be redrive to the dead-letter queue.
 - Based on the existing `recieveMessage` module from the previous section,
-  - Remove or comment out the call to the `deleteMessage` method (indicating message has been successfully processed by the consumer)
+  - Remove or comment out the call to the `deleteMessage` method
   - Speed up the process by recieving message with surprisingly small visibility timeout
     - When receiving messages, you can also set a special visibility timeout, `VisibilityTimeout` parameter (seconds), for the returned messages without changing the overall queue timeout.
   - Log the message handle and approximate recieve count
-    - The approximate recieve count is obtained by adding `ApproximateReceiveCount` to the list of `AttributeNames` in the request parameters object of recieve message API.
+    - The approximate recieve count is obtained by adding `ApproximateReceiveCount` to the list of `AttributeNames` in the request parameters object of the recieve message API.
     - For an instance, `console.log("Pass", receiptHandle, approximateReceiveCount)`

 **Ensure a test message is available in the source queue**